marcel41/project-2023-plottwisters/README.md

 Her [radar chart](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*0xKnvDtAV5u8pKV7xbnOJw.png) inspired us to do a similar one, but instead of having "positive", "negative" and "neutral".
 We will use the track features and also other date metrics instead of month, such as days of the week, years or time range in a day.

-On top of that we want to add some moer basic charts, such as time series line charts, pie charts with information about most played songs, artists.
+On top of that we want to add some more basic charts, such as time series line charts, pie charts with information about most played songs, artists.
 And also, more creative ones, such as bubble charts with the song features and an interactive timeline, so the user can scroll through time and visualize how their song features evolve.